God is dead quote

 directly related to a pronounced cultural shift away from faith and towards rationalism and science.

 This same God, before becoming dead in men's hearts and minds, had provided the foundation of a

 "Christian-moral" defining and uniting approach to life as a

 shared cultural set of beliefs that had defined a social and cutural outlook within which people had lived

-Nietzsche seems to be suggesting that the acceptance of the
+Nietzsche seems to be suggesting that the acceptance that God is dead

-Death of God will also involve the ending of accepted standards
+will also involve the ending of long-established standards

 considerations of morality or particularly guided by any faith-related sense of purpose.